We may earn commission from affiliate links →

 Quite a lot!

-Fira is the best place to stay during the winter months as this is the capital town and it has the most life at this time of year.
-You can easily reach the beaches if you want to from here, although you probably won’t be swimming in the sea – unless you like it very chilly indeed!
+Fira is the best place to stay during the winter as this is the capital town and has the most life at this time of year.
+You can easily reach the beaches if you want to from here, although the Santorini temperature in January, for example, won’t have you swimming in the sea – unless you like it very chilly indeed!

 Let’s check out a few things you can see and do in Santorini in the winter.